byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 If you are using a passphrase on your wallet, you will need to decide how you want to handle this added piece of information.
 A passphrase can be thought of as a 13th or 25th word added to your mnemonic phrase; this will create a completely different wallet.
 A passphrase can be a string of any combination of uppercase letters, lowercase letters, numbers and special characters.
 Only you will know this passphrase and there is no way for the SeedSigner or anyone to help you recover a lost or forgotten passphrase.
 By entering a passphrase on your wallet, this added piece of information will be required each time you want to access this wallet in the future.

+> Store your passphrase separately from your seed backup; losing it is unrecoverable and locks you out permanently.
+{: .prompt-danger }

 There is a tool maintained by [@BitcoinQ_A](https://twitter.com/BitcoinQ_A) that can assist you in trying different passphrases over a mnemonic phrase in case you write down the passphrase incorrectly but have a rough idea of what it should be.
 You can enter your mnemonic words and a receiving address and test different passphrases.
 Use this tool offline by downloading it, do not enter your mnemonic phrase or passphrase into a network-connected device.

+> Use passphrase‑testing tools strictly offline; never input secrets into a network‑connected device.
+{: .prompt-warning }

 Visit [Bitcoiner.Guide/seed/](https://bitcoiner.guide/seed/) to learn more.